robmoffat/k9/docs/sprints/sprint_011.md

 - This will contain the basic behaviours (a list of javascript files) and the stylesheets ( a list of CSS files).
 - Behaviours will be attached to SVG elements using CSS classes, and some kind of jQuery-like way of attaching behaviours.

-4. Each Bevhaviour in a separate Javascript file.
+4. Each Behaviour in a separate Javascript file.

  - We could use at-rules in the stylesheet to specify these behaviours.
  - Or, we could list them all at the top of the XML document, like a regular web page.